DMIPRINT.COM(ASCII output) and

-Note: when started in its own
+Note: when started in their own

 window, for example per double-click,

-console window to indicate this wait state.
+console window to indicate this wait

 Note: since Windows